How to Practice Self-Love

 • noticing a self-critical thought and choosing not to treat it like the truth

-• journaling through an emotional trigger instead of blaming yourself for having it
+• journaling through an emotional trigger instead of convincing yourself you should not feel that way

 • asking what you need in a difficult moment instead of ignoring your feelings